khilnani/supercollider.web/README.md

 Codebase
 ---------

-- src: The code base for the application
 - sc-tweeter.js: The main js file of the application
+- config
-	- config.js: Template config file that should contain SoundCloud client keys, Log levels etc.
+	- config/config.js: Template config file that should contain SoundCloud client keys, Log levels etc.
+	- config.illegals.js: Illegal keywords
 - html: Publish html/js/css files accessible at http://server:port/
 - modules: Custom modules for the application that handle request routing, utils, SoundCloud API etc.
 - templates: Template SCD files used to generate SuperCollider code send to sclang
+- test: Vow tests and reference SuperCollider code that is used for standalone testing of SC integration.
+- docs: misc stuff
 	- examples: Sample SuperCollider code that is created, along with the resulting audio.
-- test: Reference SuperCollider code that is used for standalone testing of SC integration.
-- leftovers: Experiments, abandoned ideas etc. that may be of interest.
+	- docs/leftovers: Experiments, abandoned ideas etc. that may be of interest.